MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 # Visual-Saiency-Metrics-for-Evaluating-Deep-Learning-Model-performance
 This code allows you to calculate 5 of the most popular saliency metrics to determine how well a model predicted visual saliency by comparing it to a ground truth in python.

-This code is modified from FixTons and Salgan.
+This code is based on [FixTons](https://github.com/MemoonaTahira/FixaTons) and [Salgan](https://github.com/MemoonaTahira/saliency-salgan-2017).
 Please cite them if you use this code.

 # FixaTons
 A collection of Human FixationsDatasets and Metrics (AUC-Judd, KLdiv, NSS) for Scanpath Similarity

-Here I used only my own dataset (CrowdFix) and evaluated it over different saliency prediction Models.
+Here I used only my own dataset [CrowdFix](https://github.com/MemoonaTahira/CrowdFix) and evaluated it over different saliency prediction Models.
+You can see the results [here](https://ieeexplore.ieee.org/document/8918032).

 # Edit: